nicodoggie/bastion-falls/site/content/organizations/seneran-royal-navy.md

 parent_organizations = ["Seneran Military", "Kingdom of Senera"]
 +++

+The _Seneran Royal Navy_ or the _High Admiralty of the Kingdom of Senera_ is the organization that handles the [Kingdom of Senera's] (@/locations/senera.md) professional standing armed forces.
+Not only does it encompass their well-established maritime forces, it also has command over the Kingdom's army.
-The **Seneran Royal Navy** is the maritime force of [Senera] (@/locations/senera.md), responsible for protecting its waters, enforcing the [Treaty of Turain](@/events/treaty-of-turain.md), and maintaining control over trade routes in the Sarmatian Sea.
+The only fighting force under the Seneran banner not under the Admiralty's command are the Kingsguard.
+The Navy is responsible for protecting its waters, enforcing the [Treaty of Turain](@/events/treaty-of-turain.md), and maintaining control over trade routes in the Sarmatian Sea.

 ## Command Structure